 1. Choose Medium

-Oil paint is recommended as your medium for best layering and blending colours.
+Oil paint is recommended as your medium for the best layering and blending colors.

-You will also need a few different brushes, a canvas or piece of paper to draw or paint on.
+You will also need a few different brushes, a canvas, or a piece of paper to draw or paint on.

 2. Still Life is a Good Start

 Pick a still-life subject, which is most traditionally used in chiaroscuro painting.

 This is usually a group of everyday objects and could include food, flowers, or books.
 It could also be a portrait of someone you know.

 Perfect your lighting, as this is the key feature of chiaroscuro.
 The technique uses a single source of light, so focus on this when setting your scene.